hlm628/chord-striker/README.md

 Chord Striker uses probability and music theory to generate song structures.

 - First, a section layout is generated.
 This works by sampling from a probalistic directed acyclic graph (DAG) that models common song transitions.
 The details can be found in `chord_striker/probabilistic_dag.py` and `chord_striker/song_structure.py`.
+An example of a generated song structure graph can be seen in [example/song_structure_graph.png](./example/song_structure_graph.png).
 - Then each section is populated with chord progressions.
 These are generated in one of two ways: either by sampling from a list of pre-defined "famous" chord progressions, or from a Markov chain that models how chords transition between one another.
 The details can be found in `chord_striker/chorder.py`.
 Repetitions of sections may have small variations (e.g. a chord change, an added chord, or a different length).
 - Finally, the resulting song structure is exported to Lilypond, which converts it into a PDF chord chart and accompanying MIDI file.